jamesmadrazo/RabbitSimulator/SprintRecords.md

 * we won't multiple threads for time implemetation, we will use a timer class

-* James and Thanu mostly finished the time implementation, finish up in sprint
+* James and Thanu mostly finished the time dependent methods implementation, finish up in sprint

 Review:

 * need to start thinking about effciency and refactoring

+* need to make it more clear what each task includes at the start of the sprint so we don't make conflicting methods